cosmos/cosmos-sdk/STABLE_RELEASES.md

     * Relatively small yet strictly non-breaking features with strong support from the community.
     * Relatively small yet strictly non-breaking changes that introduce forward-compatible client features to smoothen the migration to successive releases.
-    * Relatively small CLI improvements, which may contain CLI-breaking changes.
+    * Relatively small yet strictly non-breaking CLI improvements.

 ### What does not qualify as SRU